naotoyanai/anonymous_broadcast_authentication/README.md

 You need to install them.

 ### List of Files
-`aba-test_join-simple.c`: scheme with the strong anonymity.
+1. `aba-test_join-simple.c` scheme with the strong anonymity.
-`aba-test_weak.c`: scheme with the weak anonymity.
+2. `aba-test_weak.c` scheme with the weak anonymity.

 ### Execute ABA
 1. Create clone of ABA onto your local.